najdshad/brave-proxy-addon/README.md

 - **SOCKS5**: SOCKS5 proxy server

 ### Custom Proxy URLs
 Click on any proxy URL to edit inline.
 Custom URLs are automatically saved to browser storage.

-### Authentication
-Optional username/password authentication for proxy servers.
-Credentials are stored locally in browser storage.
+URLs are validated for format and port range (1-65535).

 ## Permissions